-This free online Bond Value Calculator will calculate the expected trading price of a bond given the par value, coupon rate, market rate, and years-to-maturity.
+This free online Bond Value Calculator will calculate the expected trading price of a bond given the par value, coupon rate, market rate, interest payments per year, and years-to-maturity.

 If you don't know the answer to the questions, "What are bonds?", or "How do bonds work?", be sure to visit the Yield to Maturity Calculator page that includes a basic definition of bonds and a brief explanation of how they work.